-Letters between Castilleja and City Manager/City Attorney published. >
+Letters between Castilleja School and City Manager/City Attorney published. >

-Castilleja again shows its arrogance by trying to blame the City and residents for delays in their destructive and divisive project.
+Castilleja shows their true colors by trying to blame the City and residents for delays in their destructive and divisive project.

 PA Weekly Editorial